salilab/cryptosite/doc/usage.rst

 Overview
 ========

-Running the basic protocol consists of three steps:
+Running the basic protocol consists of these steps:

 #.
 Create a set of input files specifying the structure to probe, and basic
    CryptoSite parameters.